EdwardAThomson/EdwardAThomson.github.io/src/markdown/AI.md

 The idea was inspired by ASLR (Address Space Layout Randomization) in computer security: scrambling the input before "execution".

-However, this was not a successful attempt at defending against prompt injection attacks.
+However, this was not a successful idea for defending against prompt injection attacks.
 The detection rate decreases upon being scrambled.
 Note that the system prompt in this code did not ask the LLM to be suspicious.

 **Prompt Expansion**
 A simple tool that analyzes how prompt expansion and adversarial system prompts affect safety classification by LLMs.
 The initial idea was to make prompts more verbose and see if this helped an LLM spot malicious intent; however, this made performance worse.